Judoca/Cpp-Mini-Project/README.md

 ### main():

 The user is asked for the number of notes they would like in their melody and then the functions ```get_freq()``` and ```gen_wave``` is called in a loop based on the number of notes the user has given.

+# Future:

+- Include music theory: different scales and arpeggios as a choice to choose from in the soundset.